 Find a summer job in the field

-- Sign up for an internship or take an internship class for 3 credit hours
+- Sign up for an internship or enroll in a Writing Internship for 3 credit hours

 - Write corporations about pre-professional /executive training programs